GeneralEmbeddedCLibraries/watchdog/README.md

 # Watchdog
-Watchdog module implmentation in C for general embedded platform usage.
-It support RTOS multi-task as well as super (single) loop protection.
+Watchdog module is implemented in C language for usage in embedded system in order to ensure system stability and foult-tolerance in single or multi-task environments.

-Complete module is configurable via configuration and interface file pairs: **wdt_cfg.c/.h** and **wdt_if.c/.h**.
+By incorporating the Watchdog module into multi-task applications, developers can allocate watchdog to individual tasks, ensuring that each task continues to execute within its defined timeframe.
+This approach prevents any single task from monopolizing system resources or stalling the entire system due to unexpected issues.

-For easier debugging statistics are supported in order to tell timings of each protected tasks.
-Statistics are by default disabled and must be enabled in configuration file.
-Afterwards can be put into "LiveWatch" inside prefered IDE in order to get stats of each protection task.
+Complete Watchdog module is written to be higly portable, flexible and microcontroller agnostics.
+This is achieved via configuration and interface file pairs: **wdt_cfg.c/.h** and **wdt_if.c/.h**.
+Inside that files end-target application specifics are defined.

 ## Watchdog Statistics
 For easier detection of missing watchdog reports from tasks, debugging statistics are supported.
 Statistics are by default disabled and must be enabled in configuration file.
-In order to enable watchdog statistics enable following macros:
+In order to enable watchdog statistics following macros must be addressed inside *wdt_cfg.h* file:

 ```C
 /**